 Individuals who have this attachment style may need more validation and approval from loved ones than the other attachment styles.

 As products of our own environments, adults will often find themselves repeating the same behaviors witnessed and experienced in childhood.
 This is because the neural pathways developed from childhood traumatic experiences shape keep us stuck in these unhealthy patterns and ways of relating.

 To say all of this is not meant to place blame on caregivers for the types of relationships formed in your adult life.
 However, increasing awareness of your own attachment style can help you take those first steps towards recognizing patterns and improving your relationships as an adult.
 With newfound awareness you can move to form securely attached relationships with your partner and with your own children.

 Processing those difficult childhood memories of abuse and neglect can help you to make new neural connections with more adaptive experiences in your life and thus alter that inner-voice that keeps your stuck in poor patterns of behavior.

 Where to go From Here?

-At Suffolk family Therapy, we understand how complex trauma affects you as an adult, which is why we specialize in EMDR and trauma-focused therapies.
+At Suffolk Family Therapy, we understand how complex childhood trauma affects you as an adult, which is why we specialize in EMDR and trauma-focused therapies.
 We are here to help guide and support you through your journey of processing past hurts and forming healthier connections.